barbazul/1kfa/mod_guide_gm.md

 ### 3. Set Expectations

-> This is our "Touchstone List": [read the circled titles]

-The GM, using their knowledge of the rules, should read the list and call out any potential conflicts between circled titles and the rules of 1kFA.
+Using your knowledge of the rules, read the list and call out any potential conflicts between circled titles and the rules.

 Will the players expect their characters to pull off the same feats and use the same powers of the chosen touchstones?

-*Die Hard* is a great touchstone for tone, themes, and relationships, but 1kFA doesn't have rules for helicopters or machine guns.
+*Die Hard* is a great touchstone for tone, themes, and relationships, but this game has rules for swords and magic, not helicopters or machine guns.

-The GM should not *reject* any circled titles, they should just address what's going to be possible.
+You should not *reject* any circled titles, just address what's going to be possible.

 Everyone will have more fun if expectations are set at the beginning.

+> This is our "Touchstone List": [read the circled titles]
+>
 > Imagine this mashed-up universe.
 >
 > What kind of world would be the one where some portion from each circled